Merchandising agreement for celebrities

 Managing our client’s growth

 Our client was growing, new shareholders were joining the business.
 Our client wanted to preserve the goodwill associated with the business.
-To regulate the running of the business, the relationship between the directors and shareholders, the shareholdings, and the eventual sale of the company we created:
+To help in regulating the running of the business, the relationship between the directors and shareholders, the shareholdings, and the eventual sale of the company we drafted bespoke corporate documents for our client.
+These included the terms of a shareholders’ agreement, the structure of new articles and the director service agreements.

 John Deane is a partner in the commercial team.
 John works with businesses and individuals in the creative sectors.
 There are opportunities, but they come with risks.
 Our job is to reduce those risks to keep all parties onside.